 Sullivan Middle School believes that parents are the most significant people in children’s lives.
-Mr. Brunell believes collaboration and communication with families is needed for optimal student success.
-He is dedicated to all families and is a connection between parents and their child’s education.
-During counseling sessions, when possible, Mr. Brunell will encourages and guide students to communicate with their parents about educational concerns, personal issues, and decision-making.
+Mr. Brunell and Mrs. McGuire believe that collaboration and communication with families are needed for optimal student success.
+During counseling sessions, when possible, Mr. Brunell and Mrs. McGuire encourage students to communicate with their parents about their educational and personal concerns.

 The Sullivan Middle School Counseling Department will encourage the support of students as a whole person.
 This will focus on acceptance and respect of self and others, academics, as well as individual faith.
 The counseling department will aid student’s development by focusing on developing a positive self-concept and the ability to relate positively to peers, parents, and teachers.
 School counselors not only help students in need, but serve all students.

 -Holds a Master’s Degree in school counseling and is specially trained to address the needs of students.

 -A support system to all students.